open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/multiple_enum/expected.md

 **[1]:** Signals that there is only in-process communication not using a "real" network protocol in cases where network attributes would normally be expected.
 Usually all other network attributes can be left out in that case.

 `net.host.connection.type` has the following list of well-known values.
-If one of them applies, then it MUST be used, otherwise a custom value MAY be used.
+If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|